Pratt & Whitney FT4

-The FT4 gained its first commercial customer very early on, with Delaware Power & Light installing a set as a peaker plant in Wilmington, Delaware in 1963.
+The FT4 gained its first commercial customer very early on, with Delaware Power and Light Co. installing a semi-portable natural gas–burning FT4A package in Wilmington, Delaware, in 1963, directly driving an Allis-Chalmers air-cooled generator rated 15 MW.
 The set found itself very well suited to power generation due to its containerized and rugged design that had been mandated by the US Navy, and was picked up by numerous power companies throughout the 1960s and 1970s, selling over 1,000 units and accumulating over 5 million hours of operation by June 30, 1976.

+The engine's original manufacturing division was renamed Pratt & Whitney Power Systems in June 2000.
+In May 2013, Mitsubishi Heavy Industries acquired the business and rebranded it PW Power Systems.
+The unit later passed to the Mitsubishi Hitachi Power Systems joint venture in August 2017, and in April 2021 was renamed Mitsubishi Power Aero LLC, the current manufacturer of FT4-derived aero-derivative turbines.
+A modernized derivative, the FT4000, powered by a Pratt & Whitney PW4000 gas generator, was launched in December 2011.